bmahardja/Bottom_Surface_Temp_Analysis/README.md

 # Bottom_Surface_Temp_Analysis
-Study to assess situations where bottom water temperature differ from surface temperature in San Francisco Estuary
+Study to assess when and where bottom water temperature differ from surface temperature in San Francisco Estuary

 Companion project to https://github.com/sbashevkin/WQ-discrete